adocquin/Malloc/README.md

 # Malloc
 ## Introduction
-The goal of this project was to recode malloc, realloc and free functions in C. It was a 2nd year project at Epitech.
+The goal of this project was to recode malloc, realloc and free functions in C.
+It is a 2nd year project at Epitech.

 ## Build
 The library can be build with the command `make re`, it become `libmy_malloc.so`.